-In many cases, the standard Dunlop Oil & Marine hose range will already suit the design requirements of a particular CBM installation; in others, customized versions of standard range hoses or somewhat more complex hose construction solutions are needed.
+In many cases, the standard Continental hose range will already suit the design requirements of a particular CBM installation; in others, customized versions of standard range hoses or somewhat more complex hose construction solutions are needed.

-Most hose types can be supplied with a Reflex construction, but a popular option for CBM systems.
-A Reflex hose does not have any helical wire reinforcement.
+Most hose types can be supplied with a REFLEX construction, but a popular option for CBM systems.

 LPG suction and discharge hoses for ship-to-shore CBM transfer.